-Pick up will run from 3:25PM - 4:10PM in each lot (1:25PM - 2:10PM on early release days).
-Please do not arrive or queue in the lot before 3:15PM (1:15PM on early release days) so that early athletic release may enter the lot unrestricted in the upper lot and appointment pick up and volunteers are unrestricted in the lower lot.
+Pick up will run from 3:27PM - 4:10PM in each lot (1:25PM - 2:10PM on early release days).

+Traffic will be monitored by our officers and entrance will be restricted between 3pm - 3:20pm.
+All appointment pick up and volunteers need to arrive before 3pm.
+Anyone arriving after this time will be asked to wait and join the regular pick up process.
+Do not queue in the lots before 3:20PM (1:20PM on early release days) so that early athletic release and kinder without siblings vehicles may enter and leave the lot unrestricted.